 Many people can dedicate a specific time to go to the gym, but some people do not have that luxury.
 Thus, they manage to squeeze in gym time whenever they have free time.
-Unfortunately, some people would go to the gym after having a couple of drinks.
-Alcohol can indeed give some people a sense of energy, but there are physiological effects going on from alcohol that would interfere with the ingredients of a pre-workout and the physical exercises themselves.
+Unfortunately, some people go to the gym after having an alcoholic beverage.
+Alcohol can indeed give some people a sense of energy, but there are physiological effects from alcohol that can interfere with the ingredients of a pre-workout and the physical exercises themselves.

-While people enjoy drinking alcohol from time to time, it is not recommended to drink alcohol with a pre-workout or before a workout in general.
-Alcohol can interfere with the caffeine found in stimulant pre-workouts and lessen the impact of the caffeine.
-Furthermore, the effects of alcohol can be detrimental to the workout itself.
-Impaired cognitive function and reduced inhibitions can increase the risk of workout-related injuries.
+It is not recommended to drink alcohol with a pre-workout or before a workout in general.
+Alcohol can interfere with the caffeine found in stimulant pre-workouts and lessen its impact.
+Furthermore, the effects of alcohol can be detrimental to the workout itself; Impaired cognitive function and reduced inhibitions can increase the risk of workout-related injuries.
 Alcohol also further complicates working out by reducing oxygen in the blood that the muscles require to effectively work.

 What is a Pre-Workout?

 A pre-workout supplement (also known as pre-workouts) is a product used by athletes, weightlifters, and various gymgoers that can enhance physical activity.
 Many supplements are described to be able to enhance physical activity but pre-workouts, just as their name suggests, are meant to be taken before a workout.

 Pre-workouts are typically composed of multiple ingredients that have different effects on the body.
 Aside from having enough carbohydrates that would serve as a good amount of energy for the workout, pre-workouts would also contain other active ingredients.